-In order to best do this, look for Fairmined, Fairtrade, or Nineteen48 certifications – these apply to the precious metals and gemstones in jewellery.
+As a customer, the best way to find ethically minded diamonds and precious metals is look for Fairmined, Fairtrade, or Nineteen48 certifications – these apply to the precious metals and gemstones in jewellery.

 To compliment my guide to ethical jewellery, I thought I’d put together a quick list of lab-grown diamond ranges that I know of and would be totally happy to shop from, in case you’re looking for a little added sparkle in your life right now:

 Anna Fine Jewellery*: Independent ethical fine jeweller using recycled gold and silver alongside lab-grown diamonds.